\ Coogee Media - Earl Grant

 • May - June 1969 - Chevron Hotel, Kings Cross (Sydney)

 In 1967 the Australian Bandstand host, Brian Henderson, described Grant as being the king of Sydney's nightclub scene, a most electrifying entertainer, an act to be seen live so that one could appreciate his great talent.
-Below is a link to his Sydney's performance:
+On the show he played a recording of Grant playing the organ at a Sydney recital; it was available for view on YouTube for a long time, but unfortunately has been removed from the site.

-Grant was a supporter of the American civil rights movement, and he told the Tribune reporter when interviewed, that he attended the 1963 March on Washington, "with everyone", presumably meaning other musicians, and then flew to Pasadena in California to attend a similar rally there the same night.
+Grant described himself as being the great-grandson of slaves and was an active member of the National Association for the Advancement of Colored People (NAACP).
+He was therefore a supporter of the American civil rights movement, and he told the Tribune reporter when interviewed, that he attended the 1963 March on Washington, "with everyone", presumably meaning other musicians, and then flew to Pasadena in California to attend a similar rally there the same night.
 He was a great believer in the value of education, because he said that it not only helped the oppressed black Americans get ahead, it also educated other Americans into the value of an equal society.

 Earl Grant and his colleagues at Coogee Beach in 1965